Chris56974/Pethreon/frontend/README.md

 For my typewriter effect, I can't just loop through the entire string and do setTimeOut(3 secs) on each character, because then they'll ALL print at the same time 3 seconds later.
 So I have to do setTimeOut(3 secs * index) which gives each char its own unique timeOut(duration).
 I can't do `await new Promise(r => setTimeout(r, 2000))` because I need to run my sideEffect in useEffect() which can't be asynchronous.

-When the user clicks the button to sign into metamask, a "sign-in" modal (metamask's modal not mine) will pop up prompting them to login.
-If they close that modal, metamask will NOT error out.
+Right now when the user clicks login and signs into their crypto wallet, metamask brings up a "sign-in" modal (that is under the control of metamask and not me) prompting them to login.
+If the user closes that modal, metamask will NOT error out.
 Instead, my application will behave as if the user is still logging in which is not a great UX.
 It seems like Aave and Uniswap do the same thing.